Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/s20-lpaq-journey.md

 condition: (response) => questionHasAnswer(response, questions.listedBuildingCheck, 'yes');
 ```

-- boolean `/preserve-grant-loan/` Was a grant or loan made to preserve the listed building?
+- boolean `/preserve-grant-loan/` Was a grant or loan made to preserve the listed building at the appeal site?
 - boolean `/consult-historic-england/` Did you consult Historic England?
 - multi-file-upload `/historic-england-consultation/` Upload your consultation with Historic England